top of page

 8. Pleasure mounts may compete in recognised breed and colour classes ie Welsh and Pinto classes but should not compete in the RAS inhand classes ie Sporthorse, TB or in hand pony sections.
 Note: regardless of a mount’s performance history, they cannot compete in a novice or open showing class (see definition note 2 above for what is classed as open showing) and a Pleasure class at the same show.

-9. Stallions may compete in this section however it is up to the discretion of each show committee as to whether they choose to allow stallions on site.
+9. Stallions may compete in this section however it is up to the discretion of each show committee as to whether they choose to allow stallions

 10. A rider with a disability can apply for dispensation to use gear which is not normally allowed.
 They will be issued with a card stating the dispensation and must carry it at shows.